 7. Print a Book of Photos

 A lot of photographers have told me that they wish they printed their photos more often.
-Sometimes, it’s because they don’t have enough time or space to put a printed photo.
+Sometimes, it’s because they don’t have enough time or space to put a printed photo on their wall.
 Other times, it’s just a matter of price; a good print, especially with a frame, can be prohibitively expensive.
-Several good prints is even worse in that respect.

 Often, my recommendation is to try creating a photo book instead of a single larger print.
 That way, you can see several of your images at once in physical form, good for inspiration and for morale.
 A high-quality photo book still won’t be cheap, but it beats printing several dozen images individually and finding ways to present them.